 Record & Document Keeping for Companies in the Philippines

 Record Management is often overlooked in an organization.
-It is usually handled by Human Resources (HR) or the Finance department.
-They ensure that all information and documents of a company are up to date, accurate, and compliant to all laws and regulations of the Philippines.
+Usually handled by Human Resources (HR) or the Finance department, they ensure that all information and documents of a company are up to date, accurate, and compliant to all laws and regulations of the Philippines.

 Below are some of the most common records that a company must regularly manage, classify, coordinate and update: